 - Size and type of your bunk bed.
-For two small children, a twin bed on top of a twin bed works nicely, but for one younger and one older child, you might want to get a twin over full bunk bed.
+For two small children, a twin over twin bed works nicely, but for one younger and one older child, you might want to get a twin over full bunk bed.
 We also offer full over full bunk beds for maximized space and comfort.
 A twin bed over a futon creates the perfect place to hang out or invite friends to stay overnight, and is a popular choice for college students or young adults.

 - Bunk beds that separate.
 Some bunk beds can convert into two beds, which is an ideal feature as children grow up and needs change.
 Also, some bunk beds allow for multiple configurations.

 - Storage drawers and trundle drawers.
 These provide extra room for belongings or for a trundle bed, and cut down on under-the-bed messes.